kirafleischer/dsc202_final/README.md

 - Movie Recommendations
   1. Graph structure based : `Movie Recommendation-Graph based.ipynb`
      - Run this jupyter notebook to verify our movie recommendation usecase (using PostgreSQL and Neo4j)
-- Modeling Actor-Director Collaborations: `actor-directors.ipynb`
+- Modeling Actor-Director Collaborations: `actors-directors.ipynb`
   - This file contains queries for our second use-case: modeling actor-director collaborations and their associated film ratings.
 This file also contains additional PostgreSQL queries showing future work we could do into gaining insights about the film industry.